rsmp-nordic/rsmp_core/sphinx/source/appendix/sxl.rst

    with the new value from the site (actual value/process value) and can determine if the new value could be sent or or not.

-Management of communication interruptions
-"""""""""""""""""""""""""""""""""""""""""
-In order to efficiently handle communication interruptions, power outages, or initial startup sequences where alarm status, aggregated status and other status are unknown by the supervision system since earlier it is recommended that the following set of messages should be added to the signal exchange list:

-- A command message to request that the site sends alarm status for all alarm status for all objects.
-- A command message to request that the site sends aggregated status for all NTS objects
-- A command message to request that the site sends all relevant status updates in one and the same status response message (with the help of arguments)

 Help and references
 -------------------